-However, Dr 2 currently works in a fairly large multidisciplinary team surrounded by others in his speciality and believes he is reviewed continuously in his regular working life and RPR would not add anything.
+However, Dr C currently works in a large multidisciplinary team surrounded by others in her speciality and believes she is reviewed continuously in her regular working life and RPR would not add anything.

-Dr 2 did not find the RPR visit stressful but did find organising the time to do it very onerous due to a full schedule.
-Dr 2's patients had specific characteristics that made gathering patient feedback difficult and time consuming.
-He did not think the RPR process was appropriate for his type of practice.
+Dr C did not find the RPR visit stressful but did find organising the time to do it very onerous due to a full schedule.
+Dr C's patients had specific characteristics that made gathering patient feedback difficult and time consuming.
+She did not think the RPR process was appropriate for her type of practice.